ihaveamac/GM9-lua-attempt/README.md

 The API here is not at all stable.
 But there are currently two libraries to play with.
 This is not set in stone!

+# NOTES FOR BUILDING lua-attempt-linker-crimes

+This branch alters the arm9/link.ld file to split the binary into two memory regions.

+The Makefile is not updated yet.
+After you run `make`, you must manually extract the sections and build the firm yourself.

+* `arm-none-eabi-objcopy -O binary arm9/arm9.elf --only-section=AHBWRAM AHBWRAM.bin`
+* `arm-none-eabi-objcopy -O binary arm9/arm9.elf --only-section=AHBWRAM2 AHBWRAM2.bin`
+* `firmtool build out.firm -D AHBWRAM.bin AHBWRAM2.bin arm11/arm11.elf -A 0x08000000 0x080a0000 -C NDMA NDMA XDMA -n 0x08000040`

+Alternatively, run `build_firm.sh` which does all of the above.

 ## Global

 * print(...)